 My use of what I call the ‘dancing stroke’ began its evolution when I moved to Costa Rica seven+ years ago.
-Everywhere I looked there were strokes of shapes – leaves – layers and layers of them.
+Everywhere I looked there were strokes of shapes – leaves – layers and layers of leaves.
 Coming from New Mexico, surrounded by light and air – I was suddenly in a quandary.
-How do I deal with the often cluttered and layered landscape backgrounds I now wanted to paint?
+How do I deal with the often cluttered landscape backgrounds I wanted to paint?

-Eventually I came up with a plan.
+Eventually I began to understand a way.
 I found a way to create some order even if I was not seeing it.
 This photo of some leaves I particularly love became my self teaching tutorial.
 I called them the blue leaves and they are found all along the coast road next to the Pacific, just about 25 miles from my home.

 I began to treat the foreground subject separately from the background jumble by with all the ‘negative spaces’ that were found tucked in between and just beyond the subject.
-I then began to create some order there using what I called the dancing stroke.
-As with most things, one learns by doing.
-And I did them over and over and over….
+I then began to create some order there along with the dancing stroke.

-I painted them high key, low key, darkly, with mystery and light and in all different color schemes.
-Any way I could imagine – even with a favorite creature added – and always with the ‘dancing stroke’ in the background to simulate the jungle.
+I painted them high key, low key, darkly, with mystery and in all different color schemes.
+Any way I could imagine – and always with the ‘dancing stroke’ in the background to simulate the jungle.

 Step 2.
 Dancing Strokes in Background.
-Using the dancing stroke technique, I fill in the negative spaces, using the same paints I’ve already selected for the color scheme.
+Using the dancing stroke technique, I fill in the negative spaces, using the same paints I’ve already selected for the color scheme – one by one.
+I begin with the yellow strokes.
 At this point, the background looks something like confetti – but the best is yet to come.